Kennefofearf/covid-app/README.md

 # Intro

-The purpose of this webpage is to learn react via creating a data visualization website.
+The purpose of this webpage is to demonstrate how to show data fetched from an API visually.